-SPLAT! imports topographic data in the form of SPLAT Data Files (SDFs).
-These files may be generated from a number of information sources.
-In the United States, SPLAT Data Files can be generated through U.S. Geological Survey Digital Elevation Models (DEMs) using the usgs2sdf utility included with SPLAT!.
-USGS Digital Elevation Models compatible with this utility may be downloaded from: http://edcftp.cr.usgs.gov/pub/data/DEM/250/.
+SPLAT! imports topographic data in the form of SPLAT Data Files (SDFs) that may be generated from a number of information sources.
+In the United States, SPLAT Data Files are most often derived from U.S. Geological Survey Digital Elevation Models (DEMs) using the usgs2sdf utility included with SPLAT!.
+USGS Digital Elevation Models compatible with this utility are available at no cost via the Internet at: http://edcsgs9.cr.usgs.gov/glis/hyper/guide/1\dgr\demfig/index1m.html.